datou-tech/datou-k8-argocd/README.md

 ---

 ### Summary
 The goal of this project is to provide a guided walkthrough for ArgoCD.
-We will walkthrough the base ArgoCD application and then inspect an additional utility that provides more deployment options (ie, canary and blue/green releases).
+We will walkthrough the base ArgoCD application.
 Many of the documentation here is already provided within these resources:

 - [Main ArgoCD Project](https://argoproj.github.io/argo-cd/)